DataBeaver/trimps-tools/README.txt

 --raw-values
   Print raw, full values of numbers.
 These are more difficult to read but may be helpful in debugging suspected accuracy issues.

+## Perk optimizer

+The perks program calculates optimal level for perks.
+It has three required command-line arguments: base population, target zone and helium budget.
+Options can be used to further modify optimization goals:

+--attack
+  Set the weight for trimp attack

+--health
+  Set the weight for trimp health

+--health
+  Set the weight for helium gain

+--fluffy
+  Set the weight for fluffy exp gain

+Each perk has an option which sets a base level for that perk.
+The optimizer may add further levels but will never remove levels.

+--looting
+--toughness
+--power
+--toughness2
+--power2
+etc.

+Other options are available to set auxiliary modifiers:

+--breed-time
+  Set your target breed time in seconds

+--equip-time
+  Set the number of seconds you're willing to spend on gearing up at the target zone

+--heirloom-attack
+--heirloom-health
+--heirloom-crit-chance
+--heirloom-crit-damage
+--heirloom-miner
+  Set heirloom values

+--large
+  Set value of the "large" daily challenge modifier (less housing)

+--famine
+  Set value of the "famine" daily challenge modifier (less income)

+--achievements
+  Set the damage bonus gained from achievements

+--challenge2
+  Set the stat bonus gained from Challenge²